 Taylor Abel, MD, is an American Board of Neurological Surgery and American Board of Pediatric Neurological Surgery certified pediatric neurosurgeon specializing in epilepsy surgery.
 He is surgical director of the Pediatric Epilepsy Surgery Program at UPMC Children’s Hospital of Pittsburgh.

 Dr. Abel is from Seattle, Wash. and completed his undergraduate and medical education at the University of Washington.
-After his medical education in Seattle, Dr. Abel completed neurosurgery residency at the University of Iowa Hospitals and Clinics, where he received specialized training in epilepsy surgery and brain mapping techniques.
-During his time at Iowa, Dr. Abel completed an NIH-funded postdoctoral fellowship focusing on human brain electrophysiology, specifically the identification of language and auditory cortex in patients with epilepsy.
-After finishing residency, Dr. Abel joined the University of Iowa as an attending neurosurgeon.
+After his medical education in Seattle, Dr. Abel completed neurosurgery residency at the University of Iowa, where he received specialized training in epilepsy surgery and brain mapping techniques.
+At Iowa, Dr. Abel completed an NIH-funded postdoctoral fellowship—receiving the Ruth L. Kirschstein National Research Service Award—focusing on electrophysiologic mechanisms of face and voice identification in the temporal lobe.

 Specialized Areas of Interest